fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/Sector.md

 #### Return value
 `Array` of tags
 ### getTriangles()
 Gets an array of `Vector2D` arrays, representing the vertices of the triangulated sector.
+Note that for sectors with islands some triangles may not always have their points on existing vertices.
 #### Return value
 Array of `Vector2D` arrays
 ### intersect(p)